adamrudolf-becube/cpp-cheatsheet/README.md

 With other words, the compiler only considers files in separation, and it's the linker's job to see your project as a whole.

 It's the linkes's job to resolve those unresolved references.
 So if you are using this undefined `void log();` function in your `main.cpp` basically you can run into 2 linking problems: after searching in the object files the linker either doesn't find a definition at all, or finds more than 1 of them.
-Both are linking errors, meaning your final program cannot be made.
+Both are linking errors, meaning your final program cannot be created.

 So it's important that among all the object files there is one and only one function definition that matches *exactly* the declaration you have.